jabree00/cyberProjects/tutorials/wireshark.md

 ip.addr == _______________
 Example: ip.addr == 192.168.1.100

-We can filter by IP source or destination by replacing addr with src or dest, respectively, in the example above.
+We can filter by IP source or destination by replacing addr with src or dst, respectively, in the example above.

 We can filter by MAC address using the following format... eth.addr == ________________